The Capability Formation Framework

 Find your quadrant.

-The Capability Formation Audit maps your organization across all three dimensions in 15 questions.
-Your results include a full diagnostic reading, risk profile, and where to focus first.
+The Capability Formation Audit maps your situation across all three dimensions in 10 questions.
+Your results include a full diagnostic reading, risk profile, and a clear path forward.
+Most people find that seeing it clearly is the hardest and most important step.

 Take the Audit Work With Me